silentdance/ram/intl.en-US/User Guide/Security settings/Multi-factor authentication/Enable an MFA device for a RAM user.md

         **Note:** You can obtain the username and key from the **Retrieval manually enter information** tab in the console.

-7. On the **Scan the code** tab, enter the two consecutive security codes obtained from Google Authenticator and click **Enable**.
+7. On the **Scan the code** tab, enter the two consecutive verification codes obtained from Google Authenticator and click **Enable**.

-    **Note:** The security code is refreshed at an interval of 30 seconds.
+    **Note:** The verification code is refreshed at an interval of 30 seconds.

-MFA is a simple but effective means for achieving a higher level security protection.
-When you log on to Alibaba Cloud with MFA enabled, the system requires the following two security factors:
+When a RAM user logs on to the RAM console with MFA enabled, the system requires the following two security factors:

--   Your username and password
+1. Username and password of the RAM user
--   Two consecutive security codes provided by your target virtual MFA device
+2. Two consecutive verification codes provided by the MFA device

-**Note:** Before you uninstall or remove an MFA device, you must first log on to the Alibaba Cloud console to disable the MFA device.
+**Note:** Before you uninstall or remove an MFA device from a RAM user, you must first log on to the Alibaba Cloud console to disable the MFA device.